Yoav666s/dnd-wiki/collections/_classes/rogue/buccaneer.md

 You're skilled in close-quarter fighting, especially in densely packed areas.
 You take advantage of the crowd, of the rush, and of opportune moments, your plans unforeseen and your ploys unexpected.
 Utilizing these unsavory tactics and dirty tricks always gives you an edge, whether you're plundering another ship for riches, fighting an army of potentially undead cultists, or brawling in your local tavern.

 # Deckhand Jostler
 When you choose this archetype at 3rd level, another creature's space does not count as [[difficult terrain]] for you.
-Additionally, when you take the [[dash]] action, you can move through a hostile creature's space regardless of its size, although you still provoke an [[opportunity attack]] as normal if you leave its reach.
+Additionally, when you take the [[Dash]] action, you can move through a hostile creature's space regardless of its size, although you still provoke an [[opportunity attack]] as normal if you leave its reach.

 # Impressionable Tactics
 Starting at 3rd level, you like to wait for the right moment to act.
-When you take the [[ready]] action, you don't need to use your reaction in order to act when the trigger occurs.
+When you take the [[Ready]] action, you don't need to use your reaction in order to act when the trigger occurs.

 You may also ready a bonus action instead of taking it immediately.
 If you ready a bonus action granted to you by [[Cunning Action@rogue]], you may move up to your remaining movement speed before or after you do so.